HaoHaoPig/HaoHaoPig/README.md

 ### 🧮 Auditor(Sept.
 2022 – Sept.
 2024)
 - Deloitte : Audit & Assurance Department
-- Specialized in Electronics Industry IPO Company
+- Specialized in IPO Company of Electronics Industry

+### 🧮 Strategist and Venture Capitalist(Mar.
+2025 – Now)
+- O-Bank : One of The First Digital Bank in Taiwan
 -